datajoint-company/DataJoint-NWB-showcase/README.md

 Each showcase comprises the following:

 * Basic project summary
-* Instructions to download the data
 * The DataJoint pipeline to ingest the data
+* Notebook demonstration of working with the data pipeline to query, extract data and recreate some representative figures
 * Scripts to export the data from the DataJoint pipeline into [NWB 2.0](https://www.nwb.org/2017/11/11/nwb-2-0-beta-released/) files.

 # License